✓ Updated May 2026

 Inter-Island Flights (AB Aviation)

 For hopping between the main islands of Grande Comore, Anjouan, and Mohéli, AB Aviation is your primary (and often only) option.
-Flights are small planes and can be quite bumpy, but they are the fastest way to cover significant distances.
+These small planes offer the quickest way to cover distances, but schedules can be fluid.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.